14 Best AI Code Review Tools in 2026 — Pricing & Features Compared

 Why does human approval matter?

-AI models hallucinate.
-They suggest changes to code that doesn't exist, recommend deprecated patterns, or misunderstand context.
+AI models hallucinate at rates between 29-45% according to DiffRay AI's 2025 blog — suggesting deprecated patterns, flagging non-existent vulnerabilities, or recommending code changes that would break production.
 Without human approval, these mistakes appear on your PR automatically.
-Your teammates see bad suggestions attributed to "the AI reviewer."
-Over time, people learn to ignore all AI comments, defeating the purpose.
+Your teammates see bad suggestions attributed to "the AI reviewer," and over time, people learn to ignore all AI comments — defeating the purpose entirely.

 Pricing